President of Singapore: Election procedure

 In addition, candidates must obtain political donation certificates from the registrar of political donations stating that they have complied with the Political Donations Act, and file their nomination papers with the returning officer on nomination day.
 A deposit must also be paid.
 The candidate is declared to have been elected president if only one candidate is nominated.
 Otherwise, the returning officer issues a notice of contested election specifying when polling day will be.

 During the election period, a candidate may not spend more than $600,000 or 30 cents for each person on the electoral register, whichever is greater.
 Permits must be obtained to hold election meetings and display posters and banners, and a number of acts are unlawful, including bribery, dissuading electors from voting, making false statements about candidates, treating and undue influence.
 Legal changes introduced in 2010 made the eve of polling day a "cooling-off day" – campaigning must not take place on that day and on polling day itself.

 Polling day is a public holiday, and voting is compulsory.
 Voters must go to the polling stations assigned to them.
 After the poll closes, the presiding officer of each polling station seals the ballot boxes without opening them.
 Candidates or their polling agents may also affix their own seals to the ballot boxes.
 The ballot boxes are then taken to counting centres to be opened and the ballots counted.
 A candidate or his or her counting agent may ask the returning officer for a recount of votes if the difference between the number of votes for the candidate with the most votes and any other candidate's number of votes is 2% or less.
 After all counts, and recounts if any, have been completed, the returning officer ascertains whether the total number of electors registered to vote overseas is less than the difference between the number of votes for the two candidates with the highest number of votes.
 If so, the returning officer declares the candidate with the highest number of votes to be elected as president.
 If not, the overseas votes may be decisive.
 The returning officer then states the number of votes cast for each candidate and the date and location where the overseas votes will be counted.

 Last contested election

-The 2011 presidential election was the first election with a ballot since the 1993 election, and was also Singapore's first presidential election contested by more than two candidates.
-The election was won by Tony Tan Keng Yam with 745,693 (35.19%) of valid votes.
+The 2023 presidential election was the first election with a ballot since the 2011 election.
+The election was won by Tharman Shanmugaratnam with 1,746,427 (70.40%) of valid votes.

 Assumption of office and disabilities

 The person elected to the office of president assumes office on the day his predecessor ceases to hold office or, if the office is vacant, on the day following the election.
 Upon assumption of office, the president is required to take and subscribe in the presence of the chief justice or of another justice of the Supreme Court the Oath of Office, which states:

+If the President is a Christian, They may utter the phrase in the last sentence, "So help me God".